Bill Finger: Batman

-Finger offered such suggestions as giving the character a cowl instead of the domino mask, a cape instead of wings, adding gloves, and removing the red sections from the original costume.
-He later said his suggestions were influenced by Lee Falk's popular The Phantom, a syndicated newspaper comic strip character with which Kane was also familiar, and that he devised the name Bruce Wayne for the character's secret identity.
+Finger offered such suggestions as giving the character a cowl with pointed bat-ears instead of the domino mask, a cape instead of wings, adding gloves, and changing the red sections of the costume to gray.
+Finger later said his suggestions to have his eyes covered by white lenses was influenced by Lee Falk's popular The Phantom, a syndicated newspaper comic strip character with which Kane was also familiar, and that he devised the name Bruce Wayne for the character's secret identity.
 Finger said, "Bruce Wayne's first name came from Robert Bruce, the Scottish patriot.
 Wayne, being a playboy, was a man of gentry.
 I searched for a name that would suggest colonialism.
 I tried Adams, Hancock ... then I thought of Mad Anthony Wayne."
 Kane decades later in his autobiography described Finger as "a contributing force on Batman right from the beginning ...
 I made Batman a superhero-vigilante when I first created him.
 Bill turned him into a scientific detective."
 Nobleman said, "Bob [Kane] showed Bat-Man to [editor] Vin [Sullivan]—without Bill.
 Vin promptly wanted to run Bat-Man, and Bob negotiated a deal—without including Bill."

-Finger wrote both the initial script for Batman's debut in Detective Comics #27 (May 1939) and the character's second appearance, while Kane provided art.
+Finger wrote both the initial script for Batman's debut in Detective Comics #27 (May 1939) and the character's second appearance in Detective Comics #28 (June 1939), while Kane provided art.
 Batman proved a breakout hit, and Finger went on to write many of the early Batman stories, including making major contributions to the Joker character.
 Batman background artist and letterer George Roussos recalled:

 Robin was introduced as Batman's sidekick in Detective Comics #38 (April 1940).
 When Kane wanted Robin's origin to parallel Batman's, Finger made Robin's parents circus performers murdered while performing their trapeze act.
 Finger recalled: